michaelnaman/No-Wires/README.md

 <li>Event and Payload event classes that provide the event object for dispatching events</li>
 <li>Event map allows listeners on instances of the event dispatcher class to be stored in a map rather than listening directly tot he event dispatcher</li>
 <li>Command map allows commands to be mapped to event</li>
-<li>Injector class handles depandancy injection and invertion of control</li>
+<li>Injector class handles depandancy injection and invertion of control, this needs a little work to counteract dependancies not being available in the constructor</li>
 <li>Injector can map values and auto inject instances based on property name</li>
 <li>Centralised event dispatcher instance injected into Actors, Commands and Mediators allowing instances to dispatch</li>
 vents in the event disptacher and be able to be handled anywehre, decoupling all of your code.</li>